Creating the all-in-one resource for sasquatch research.

 “We” are a one-woman show.

 In 2023 she decided to retire as a professional Twitch gaming live-streamer and devote her time into creating the ultimate data resource for sasquatch research, the SDP Dataset.
 While the Sasquatch Data Project remains her primary focus, she is also engaged in collaborative projects with field investigators, transforming field notes and witness interviews into structured datasets and performing in-depth analyses.
-She is also actively involved in interdisciplinary research at North Carolina State University.

 Terrestrial has also appeared on the following podcasts and live-streams: